kortina/oakland-film-club-OLD/_posts/2019-05-08-film-club-18-once-upon-a-time-in-the-west.md

 What compels moral action and how likely are individuals to adopt a code of ethics in the absence of police enforcement?

+As I wrote in [Narrative, Intelligence, and AI](https://kortina.nyc/essays/notes-on-narrative-intelligence-and-ai/), fiction is an important tool for running deep simulations of alternative worlds and scenarios, and I think the frontier fiction of the 'wild west' is a great environment for understanding how the behaviors of individuals are likely to change if traditional sources of authority and coercion continue to erode.